-Sen Pingkhala is the counterpart of Sen Ittha and one of the 10 Thai Sib Sen or Energy lines from Traditional Thai Massage and Thai Yoga (Reusi Datton).
+Sen Pingkhala — often also written as Sen Pingkala — is the counterpart of Sen Ittha, and one of the ten Thai Sib Sen or major Sen Energy Lines as addressed in Thai Traditional Massage and Thai Yoga (Reusi Datton).

 Additional names used for Sen Pingkhala are Pingla, Pingkla, Pingkala, or Pingala.

 Pingkhala is associated with the Fire Element.
 Typically, this Energy Line is related to curing or alleviating headaches, sinusitis, back and neck pains, and sciatic nerve pains.
 The associated organs are the nose, gallbladder and liver, kidneys, and the urinary tract system.

 Further below we’ll describe the trajectory and location of Sen Pingkhala.
 We’ll first address the Sen Pingkhala main line, followed by the Sen Pingkhala extension and branch lines.

 The Sen Pingkhala main line (red color in the chart above) runs at the right side of the body.
 The Energy Line starts at one thumb distance right of the navel, goes down the abdominal region through the groin, becomes the first inside line on the right thigh, crosses the knee, changes to the backside of the body and becomes the third outside line on the right thigh, moves up crossing the buttocks and becomes line one at the back running adjacent to the spinal column, moves further up to the neck and head, travels over the head and ends at the right nostril.

 There are two extension lines of Sen Pingkhala (blue color in the chart above):

 - one extension runs at the front side of the body along the right side of the spinal column (parallel to Sen Sumana), from the navel up to the right nostril, as such connecting the starting and ending point of the Sen Pingkhala main line.